Dr Madhu Ahuja

 As a general guide, procedure specific information should encompass

-- medication, including specific instructions regarding prescribed analgesia, antiemetics or antibiotics
+- medication, including specific instructions regarding prescribed analgesia antiemetics or antibiotic

 - wound care (including drains) and when patient is able to bathe or shower